Nexmo/stitch-android-quickstart/docs/1-simple-conversation.md

 }
 ```

-Calling `addMessageListener` on a Conversation allows us to add callbacks when a message is sent.
-The `addMessageListener` method takes a `new MessageListener()` as an argument.
+Calling `addEventListener` on a Conversation allows us to add callbacks when a message is received.
+The `addEventListener` method takes a `new EventListener()` as an argument.
-`MessageListener` has a few callbacks, but we'll just focus about the `onTextReceived` and `onError` methods.
+`EventListener` has a few callbacks, but we'll just focus about the `onTextReceived` and `onError` methods.
 When that is `onTextReceived` is fired we'll call our `showMessage()` method.
 If an error occurs, we'll log it out.

 `showMessage()` removes the text from the `msgEditTxt` and appends the text from the `message` to our `chatTxt` along with any previous messages.

 ### 2.10 - Adding and removing listeners

-Finally, we need to add the `MessageListener` to the `Conversation` in order to send and receive messages.
-We should also remove the `MessageListener` when our Activity is winding down.
+Finally, we need to add the `EventListener` to the `Conversation` in order to send and receive messages.
+We should also remove the `EventListener` when our Activity is winding down.

 ```java
 //ChatActivity.java